ingo/ingo.github.io/_recipes/baked_lamb_shanks.md

 title: Incredible Baked Lamb Shanks
 ---

-This particular style of baking them is easy and comforting\
-  \ \u2013 almost like wrapping up a jacket potato to put on the bonfire.
-The shanks\
-  \ should be eaten with all the veggies and any buttery juices.
-They're really good\
-  \ served with creamy mashed potato and steamed greens to contrast with the roasting\
-  \ stickiness of the lamb."
+This particular style of baking them is easy and comforting—almost like wrapping up a jacket potato to put on the bonfire.
+The shanks should be eaten with all the veggies and any buttery juices.
+They're really good served with creamy mashed potato and steamed greens to contrast with the roasting stickiness of the lamb."
 ### Ingredients

 * `6 sprigs` fresh rosemary